AnatoliyProjects/variadic/README.md

-Template parameter representation / parameter representation / representation :  unique integral constant defined as macro
+*Template parameter representation / parameter representation / representation*
+> unique integral constant defined as macro

 # Table of contents #
 1. [What is Variadic?](#what-is-variadic)